MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 TTD is lightweight and works to add minimal overhead as it captures code execution in trace files.
 The performance impact is similar to attaching a non-invasive debugger connection.

 TTD includes a set of debugger data model objects to allow you to query the trace using LINQ.
-For example you can use ttd objects to locate when a specific code module was loaded or locate all of the exceptions.
+For example, you can use TTD objects to locate when a specific code module was loaded or locate all of the exceptions.

 ![Example screen shot of WinDbg preview showing time travel command and cdog app](images/ttd-windbgx-screen-shot-example-cdog-app.png)